SuruEarnest/quizzAnswersApi/README.md

 ### Your mission
 1. Clone this repo
 2. Update the project to handle a POST request to a URL path `/answers/<ANY_USERNAME>` with a JSON body containing the user's answers to the 3 questions.
-Assume the frontend has sent the request; you do not build the frontend or know what the questions were.
+Assume the frontend has sent the request; you do not build the frontend.
 3. An example JSON body is found in `src/test/resources/test_answers.json`
 4. Your result should compare the answers to the correct answers located in `src/main/resources/quiz/correct_answers.json`.
 5. After determining the count of correct answers and wrong answers, save a QuizResult record to the QUIZ_RESULT table in the H2 database.